About

 Bible Prophecy Simplified

 The purpose of the course was soul-winning and discipleship.
 It was offered free to the public for several years and eventually and became the basis for the book by the same title.
 The focus has not changed, and the purpose of the book remains soul-winning and discipleship.
-That is why the e-book is offered free to download--see sidebar of this blog.

-On being ORDAINED/"SENT FORTH" ...
-On my Mother's side, I am the Great-Granddaughter of a Methodist circuit-preacher.
-On my Father's side, I am the Granddaughter of a devout Primitive Baptist Grandmother.
+On being ORDAINED, "SENT FORTH" ...
+On my mother's side, I am the great-granddaughter of a Methodist circuit-preacher.
+On my father's side, I am the granddaughter of a devout Primitive Baptist grandmother.

 I have been both sprinkled and dunked